-This "blog or website" Web page has developed some notoriety among certain professional bloggers.
-They claim that we are "anti-blogging."
-We are not "anti-anything," unless that "anything" is a tool or strategy that won't help small e-business people to succeed.
+This "blog or website" web page has developed some notoriety among certain professional bloggers.
+They claim that we're "anti-blogging."
+We are not "anti-anything," unless that "anything" is a tool or strategy that won't help solopreneurs to succeed.

-This Web page has caused many bloggers to feel that SiteSell and Ken Evoy, founder of SiteSell.com, are "anti-blogging."
-If anything, we are "pro-blogging," when blogging is the correct format for your planned e-business (click to read this excerpt from the SBI!
-Forums.
+This Web page has caused many bloggers to feel that SiteSell and Ken Evoy, founder of SiteSell Inc., are "anti-blogging."
+If anything, we're "pro-blogging," when blogging is the correct format for your planned e-business (click to read this excerpt from the SBI!
+Forums).

-We are "pro-whatever" helps you build a profitable e-business.
-As you will see, that includes certain types of businesses where we recommend blogging over SBI!.
+We are "pro-whatever" helps you build a profitable online business.
+As you'll see, that includes certain types of businesses where we recommend blogging over SBI!.

 You Can Even Use WordPress With SBI!

-In case you are wondering, you can use WordPress, TypePad, Blogger and every popular blogging software with SBI!.
+In case you're wondering, you can use WordPress, TypePad, Blogger and every popular blogging software with SBI!.
 For some small e-businesses, doing both makes sense.

-This "blog or web site" Web page presents the state of blogging, as it exists today.
+This "blog or website" web page presents the state of blogging, as it exists today.
 It does not try to convince the reader that "blogging is bad."
-Instead, it shows you where and how blogging, when stripped of all hype and "everyone's doing it mentality, fits into today's "small business Web."
+Instead, it shows you where and how blogging, when stripped of all hype and "everyone's doing it" mentality, fits into today's "small business Web."